nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 <br/><br/>

 Note:
-- Scheduling a meeting will modify your (main user's) timetable to be busy at the specified time slot.
+- Scheduling a meeting will modify only your (main user's) timetable, to be busy at the specified time slot.
-Timetables of other contacts will not be affected.
+Timetables of other contacts will not be modified.
 - You cannot schedule a meeting if your timetable is busy at the specified time slot.
 When Free will remind you to check `timetable` if you try to schedule a meeting during a time slot which you are busy for.